fridgemagnet3/uip/README.md

 This is (currently) an early project to create an IPv4 stack for the old [Dragon 8-bit computer](https://en.wikipedia.org/wiki/Dragon_32/64), if my enthusasm continues, I plan to fiddle about with it to varying degrees over the next few months.

 I should start by saying that if you're looking to shuffle data from the Internet (eg. download a file or web page) there are far easier ways of accomplishing this.
 For example you could use the [Drivewire protocol](https://archive.worldofdragon.org/index.php?title=DriveWire), where you offload the actual IP protocol to a more modern/capable machine.
 There's no real obvious point to doing this other than it seemed an interesting (mad?) thing to do.
-Notionally I have this idea that the finished solution will be using something like the [ESP32 Ethernet kit](https://docs.espressif.com/projects/esp-dev-kits/en/latest/esp32/esp32-ethernet-kit/user_guide.html) connected to the Dragon via RS232 but we're some way off that right now!

 Originally I envisaged writing a very basic IP stack in assembler, really to just support the basic ARP and UDP protocols but then uncovered an archive of the UIP I'd downloaded about 10 years ago which seemed a better starting point (not least because it supports TCP as well).